 Connecting the Eastern Gulf Coast

-– Bell Travel Service, Thai Sriram operate regular bus routes from Bangkok to Pattaya.
+– Bell Travel Service, Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Pattaya.

 Pattaya is a seaside resort city on the Gulf of Thailand.
-Easily accessible from the capital, it makes a popular weekend getaway for beachgoers.
+Easily accessible from the capital, it is a popular getaway for beachgoers.

 Southern Thailand comprises the provinces of Chumphon, Nakhon Si Thammarat, Narathiwat, Pattani, Phatthalung, Songkhla, Surat Thani, Yala, Krabi, Phang Nga, Phuket, Ranong, Satun and Trang.